Duckquill

 Favicon

-Files named favicon.png and apple-touch-icon.png are used as favicon and apple touch icon respectively.
-For animated favicon you can use APNG with png file extension.
+Files named favicon.png and apple-touch-icon.png are used as favicon and Apple Touch Icon respectively.
+For animated favicon you can use APNG with the png file extension.

 In the Wild

-It starts to get long, so click to expand.
+This list is starting to get long, so click on it to expand it.

 In Credits